 |Paper||Newspapers & inserts, magazines & catalogs, box board (cereal, pasta & other food boxes), cardboard packaging and instruction manuals, office and school paper, index cards, white telephone books, cardboard pizza boxes, computer paper, discarded mail, receipts, paper grocery and lunch bags, corrugated cardboard (Corrugated cardboard must be flattened and tied in bundles of approximately 2 ft. x 2 ft. x 6 in.
 Place next to recycling bin.)
 Newspapers must be tied with string or placed in a paper bag.||Yellow telephone books*, metallic paper, hardcover and paperback books, paper plates & cups, paper towels, egg cartons, non-paper envelopes, cardboard with wax or styrofoam.|

 Recycling Bin Replacement

-If you need a new or replacement recycling bin, please visit the security booth at the Town of Hempstead Sanitation Department located at 1600 Merrick Road in Merrick.
-Hours are Monday through Sunday, 9 AM to 3:30 PM (except town-observed holidays).
+If you need a new or replacement recycling bin, please call the Town of Hempstead Sanitation Department at (516) 378-4210, prompt # 3, Monday through Friday, 9 AM to 4:45 PM (except town-observed holidays).